Coffee 101: Calories in Coffee and Instant Coffee

 How many Calories in instant coffee?

 According to USDA 1 tsp. of instant coffee contains about 4 calories.
-1 tsp. of coffee powder can yield a cup of coffee when mixed with 6 fl oz of water, so the amount of Calories in your cup of instant coffee will mainly be based of what else is in the coffee. e.g. milk, sugar or other additives.
+1 tsp. of coffee powder can yield a cup of coffee when mixed with about 6 fl oz of water, so the amount of calories in your cup of instant coffee will mainly be based of what else is in the coffee. e.g. milk, sugar or other additives.
+Also worth noting that this amount might be slightly different in different instant coffee products.

 How many Calories in 1 cup of whipped instant coffee?